 How does a Vango Drive Away Awning attach to my van?

 Honestly it's simple!
-There are 4 different ways to attach a Vango DriveAway awning to your van, each are pretty each to do and mean that you can still detach your awning and use your vehicle
+There are 4 different ways to attach a Vango DriveAway awning to your van, each is easy to do and means you can detach your awning, leave it on your pitch and use your vehicle for the day.

 A pole & clamp system can be bought separately and is used with a deep gutter on the vehicle.
 Slide the pole into the sleeve, at the top of the rear section of the AirAway®.
 Place the pole and fabric into the gutter of the vehicle, and use the clamp to secure at both ends and in the centre.

-If you have roof bars on your vehicle, you can attach the awning to your vehicle through the hook and loop tabs that are pre-sewn in to the top of your DriveAway awning.
+If you have roof bars on your vehicle, you have a really easy way of attachment to your van without any added expense.
+You can attach the awning to your vehicle through the hook and loop tabs that are pre-sewn in to the top of your DriveAway awning.